 See the instructions on page 7 to determine which form to file.
-Military personnel stationed in a combat zone should see the instructions on page 8 for extensions of time to file procedures.
+Military personnel stationed in a combat zone should see the instructions on page 7 for extensions of time to file procedures.

-2014 Changes
+2016 Changes

-Update: Line 1 of Form IT-40 assumes conformity with the Internal Revenue Code for federal changes adopted after Jan.
-1, 2013.
-If the Indiana state legislature does not conform to the most current changes to the Internal Revenue Code, you may have to amend your return at a later date to reflect any differences between Indiana and federal law.
-You may wish to check the department's homepage at www.in.gov/dor/index.htm periodically for updates.
+Update: Line 37A of Form IT-40PNR, Schedule A, assumes conformity with the Internal Revenue Code for federal changes adopted after Jan.
+1, 2016.
+If the 2017 Indiana General Assembly does not conform to the most current changes to the Internal Revenue Code, you may have to amend your tax return at a later date to reflect any differences between Indiana and federal law.
+You may wish to periodically check the Indiana Department of Revenue's homepage at www.in.gov/dor/index.htm for updates.